-For best viewing, click 'Start Prezi' and then expand the presentation by clicking the 'Fullscreen' rectangle icon on the lower-right side.
+For best viewing, click 'Start Prezi' and then expand the presentation by clicking the diagonal arrows icon in the lower-right corner.
+Click escape when you are ready to leave full-screen mode.

 1. Keywords, Broader terms, Narrower terms